Aenas11/PBIHoster/POWERBI_IMPLEMENTATION_PLAN.md

 - Validation flow:
   1. Extract page from request (add `pageId` to `EmbedTokenRequestDto`)
   2. Call `PageAuthorizationService.CanAccessPageAsync(pageId, userId, userRoles, userGroups)`
   3. If false, return 403 Forbidden
+  4. **RLS Logic**:
+     - If `Page.PowerBIEnableRLS` is true:
+       - Construct `RLSIdentity` using current user's username
+       - Add roles from `Page.PowerBIRLSRoles` (if static) or map from user's app roles
+       - Pass identity to `GetReportEmbedTokenAsync`
+  5. If true, proceed with embed token generationAsync(pageId, userId, userRoles, userGroups)`
+  3. If false, return 403 Forbidden
   4. If true, proceed with embed token generation